idaholab/moose/framework/doc/content/source/kernels/KernelScalarBase.md

 There are two required parameters the user must supply for a kernel derived from `KernelScalarBase`:

-- `scalar_variable`: the primary scalar variable of the kernel, for which assembly of the residual and Jacobian contributions will occur.
+- `scalar_variable`: the focus scalar variable of the kernel, for which assembly of the residual and Jacobian contributions will occur.
 It must be a `MooseScalarVariable`.
   This parameter may be renamed in a derived class to be more physically meaningful.
-- `coupled_scalar`: the name of the primary scalar variable, provided a second time to ensure that the dependency of the `Kernel` on this variable is detected.
+- `coupled_scalar`: the name of the focus scalar variable, provided a second time to ensure that the dependency of the `Kernel` on this variable is detected.
 This parameter cannot be renamed.